A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: Introduction

-{\it 2-Multi-stage trial designs~\citep[e.g.,][]{simon:1989, ensign:1994}. } Here, auxiliary outcomes can support early futility decisions while ensuring power above a desired threshold and strict control of the probability of a false positive result.
+{\it 2-Multi-stage trial designs~\citep[e.g.,][]{simon:1989, ensign:1994}.} Auxiliary outcomes can support early futility decisions while ensuring power above a desired threshold and strict control of the probability of a false positive result.
+Unpromising results on auxiliary outcomes can lead to early termination of the study, potentially reducing resources spent on ineffective treatments.

-In both cases, the regulatory constraints are standard frequentist requirements.
+In both cases, the regulatory constraints are defined through standard frequentist requirements.

-In our method, primary and auxiliary outcomes are incorporated into decision-making using a Bayesian decision-theoretic framework~\citep{berger:1985}.
+We rely on the Bayesian decision-theoretic framework~\citep{berger:1985} to incorporate primary and auxiliary outcomes for decision-making.
 Throughout the paper, the optimal clinical trial design, which includes a detailed plan for interim and final decisions, coincides with the solution of a constrained maximization problem defined by three key components: (i) a utility function \citep{lindley:1976}; (ii) a Bayesian prior model representative of previous studies that includes primary and auxiliary outcomes; and (iii) constraints on frequentist operating characteristics, such as the rigorous control of the probability of a false positive result below a pre-specified $\alpha$ level, enforced across all potential scenarios in which the experimental treatment does not improve the primary outcomes.
-The design is optimized using a Bayesian model and satisfies frequentist characteristics.
-Our approach can be applied to select the sample size, develop a detailed plan of interim and final analyses, and choose other aspects of the study design.
+Importantly, the design is optimized using a Bayesian model, but also satisfies frequentist constraints.

-The optimal design maximizes the expected utility within a subset of candidate study designs that satisfy interpretable constraints on major frequentist operating characteristics (e.g., FWER or power).
-Our approach builds on an informative prior distribution that reflects relevant relationships between the primary and auxiliary outcomes identified in previous studies.
-The prior model can incorporate variations of treatment effects across patient subgroups defined by relevant biomarkers (see \secname~\ref{sec:weighted_bonferroni}).